Latest News

 Dalton Kincaid player page

-Buffalo Bills QB Josh Allen (elbow, shoulder) fully participated in practice Thursday, Jan.
-2.
+Buffalo Bills QB Josh Allen (foot) practiced in full on Thursday, Jan.
+8.

 Link to storyJosh Allen player page